Almost 96,000 people collected three days emergency food aid from a London food bank in the last financial year.

 Former Tory MP Edwina Currie was roundly criticised last year for claiming that food bank users were spending all their money on tattoos and dog food.

 Earlier this year Left Foot Forward also discovered that the government was citing out-of-date figures in an attempt to wriggle out of its responsibility for the growth in food banks.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.